brapifra/brapifra/README.md

 <p>

 #### 🔭 I’m currently working at Tray.io
-A super cool company that it's [looking for](https://tray.io/careers#careers) someone like you.
+A super cool company that is [looking for](https://tray.io/careers#careers) someone like you.

 #### 🌱 I’m currently learning Vim
 Although I'm still using vscode most of the time 🤫